Rose Scott: Early life

 Scott was the daughter of Helenus Scott (1802–1879) and Sarah Ann Scott (née Rusden) aka Saranna, the fifth of eight children, and a granddaughter of Helenus Scott (1760–1821), a Scottish physician.
 Her cousins were the naturalists Harriet Morgan (née Scott) and Helena Scott.
 She was educated at home with her closest sister Augusta.
-From an early age, Rose Scott was influenced by injustices she perceived towards women in history and literature such as Joan of Arc and Katerina in The Taming of the Shrew.
+From an early age, Rose Scott was influenced by injustices she perceived towards women in history and literature such as Joan of Arc and Katherina Minola in The Taming of the Shrew.

 Women's rights work

-Scott was in essential orientation an individualist, but not a dogmatic one, and may be described as an adherent to the liberalism of John Stuart Mill.
+Scott was essentially an individualist, but not a dogmatic one, and may be described as an adherent to the liberalism of John Stuart Mill.
 She was utilitarian in outlook, a free trader, pacifistically inclined and strongly in favour of women's rights.

 In 1882, Scott began to hold a weekly salon in her Sydney home.
 Through these meetings, she became well known amongst politicians, judges, philanthropists, writers and poets.
 In 1889, she helped to found the Women's Literary Society, which grew into the Womanhood Suffrage League of New South Wales in 1891.
 Speaking at committee meetings gave her confidence, and she eventually became an accomplished public speaker.
 In April 1892 she participated in a public debate with fellow suffragist Eliza Ashton on Ashton's controversial views on marriage.